sarahbonnin/CRG_RIntroduction/libpackages.md

 <h3>RStudio server at CRG</h3>

-If you can't install packages (permission issues), it means you first need to specify a writeable directory to install the packages into.<br>
+If you can't install packages (permission issues), you first need to specify a writeable directory to install the packages into.<br>

 Follow the steps below: